dougeby/IntuneDocs/intune/reports-ref-data-model.md

 The Intune Data Warehouse structure uses a star-schema model.
 A star-schema organizes facts over the dimension of time.
 A *fact* in the context of the model is a quantitative measurement such as the number of devices, number of apps, or time of enrollment.
 A *dimension* in the context of the model is a set of categories and their hierarchical relationship.
 For example, days are grouped into months and months are grouped into years.
 A star-schema model is optimized for flexibility and data analysis so that you can create the reports needed to understand your evolving mobile environment.

+A data snapshot is collected and stored in the warehouse on a daily cadence at Midnight UTC.
+A month of snapshots is stored.

 The warehouse exposes data in the following high-level categories:
   -  App protection enabled apps and usage
   -  Enrolled devices, properties, and inventory